stackblitz/docs/docs/guides/codeflow/integrating-codeflow-ide.md

 If the user is logged in at GitHub and StackBlitz (in beta), Codeflow IDE will open up.
 No further configuration is needed.

-## Packages supported in Codeflow IDE
+## Package Managers supported in Codeflow IDE

 <!--@include: ./parts/supported-packages.md-->